Skip to content

 # - If existing memories found: Choose from list or press Enter to create new

-# - If creating new: Enable long-term memory extraction? (yes/no) - Type `yes` for this tutorial
+# - Enable long-term memory extraction? (yes/no) - Type `yes` for this tutorial

 Deploy to AgentCore